fidelity-contributions/finos-fluxnova-bpm-platform/CONTRIBUTING.md

 * Artifacts from each build will be stored in your local Maven repository and used by subsequent builds.
 * Once all Fluxnova dependencies are public, you can build `fluxnova-bpm-platform` directly without building the other repositories locally.

+In this repository, we manage the [issues](https://github.com/finos/fluxnova-bpm-platform/issues) for the following Fluxnova Platform code repositories and projects: **Some Repositories arent in FINOS Needs To Be Reviewed **
 -----------------------------------------------------------------------------------------------------------------------

 ### Building with GitHub Actions on FINOS

+We use [labels](https://github.com/finos/fluxnova-bpm-platform/labels) to mark and group our issues for easier browsing.
+We define the following label prefixes:

+* `bug:` Labels that suggests something isn't working.
+* `documentation:` Labels that define need for improvements or additions to documentation.
+* `duplicate:` Label that refers to issue or pull request already existing.
+* `enhancement-` Labels for new feature or request.
+* `good first issue:` Label for newcomers.
+* `help wanted :` Label suggesting extra attention is needed.
+* `invalid-` Labels suggesting that doesn't seem right.
+* `question:` Label if further information is requested.
+* `refactor :` Label for refactoring to fluxnova after initial fork.
+* `security :` Label to tag for the security issue.
+* `sync :` Label for syncing repos with original fork.
+* `wontfix :` Label to suggest this will not be worked on.
 The `fluxnova-bpm-platform` project uses GitHub Actions for automated CI/CD on FINOS.
 This workflow builds, tests, and deploys the project.

 #### Workflow Triggers